 Analyzing SoFi Technologies's Unusual Options Activity

-Shares of SoFi Technologies (NASDAQ:SOFI) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $18.43.
+On Wednesday, shares of SoFi Technologies (NASDAQ:SOFI) saw unusual options activity.
+After the option alert, the stock price moved down to $17.0.

 - Sentiment: BEARISH